 This is a trap.
 We’ve just got seduced by our own intelligence.
 And in the process, we have lost sight of the original offering that was to have added value.
-Startups should keep the following points in mind:
+Startups need to focus on their core value they are offering their customers.
+Keep the following points in mind:

 - Small is beautiful: Find the smallest offering that truly, fundamentally adds value.
 Find your core that you can build on.
 And then focus only on that.
 Discard any and all other auxiliary offering ideas.

-- Execution trumps ideas: Build the kernel of the idea.
+- Execution beats ideas: Build the kernel of the idea.
 Build it in the simplest possible way to validate the core value.
 If necessary, fudge the backend.

 - Shut up and ship: Get this offering to the market.
 Analyze the usage data.
 Interview the users.
 Validate (or adjust the core) but keep it small and focused.